chrisg07/gamb-idle/README.md

 # Instructions

 1. Clone the repository using 'Use template' (and don't forget to give us a Star / Follow on Github, please!)
-2. Search + Replace all instances of 'example-app-e2e' with your app name (important to do this first)
+2. Search + Replace all instances of 'gamb-idle-e2e' with your app name (important to do this first)
-3. Search + Replace all instances of 'example-app' with your app name
+3. Search + Replace all instances of 'gamb-idle' with your app name
-4. Change the folder names for example-app and example-app-e2e to what you named for steps #1 and #2
+4. Change the folder names for gamb-idle and gamb-idle-e2e to what you named for steps #1 and #2
-5. Search + Replace all instances of 'openforge-ionic-monorepo-example' with your project name
+5. Search + Replace all instances of 'gamb-idle' with your project name
-6. Search + Replace 'company-name' with your company name.
-This is the NX project scope that allows you to import libraries using @company-name
+6. Search + Replace 'spectacle-development' with your company name.
+This is the NX project scope that allows you to import libraries using @spectacle-development

 That's it for the renaming!
 Now to test...

 7. npm install
-8. npx nx run example-app:serve (where example-app is the name you replaced with above)
+8. npx nx run gamb-idle:serve (where gamb-idle is the name you replaced with above)

 You should now load your example app!